Germany's TÜV Süd "shirking responsibility" over 2019 Brazil dam burst, court hears | Business

 Lawyers for Munich-based TÜV Süd voiced regret over the catastrophe but told the court the company was not liable, noting that Brazil's Vale, the world's largest iron ore producer that operated the dam, had agreed to pay damages of 6.0 billion euros ($7 billion).
 "It is the operator of the dam who is responsible for its stability," said Philipp Hanfland, one of TÜV Süd's lawyers.

 Vale was not immediately available for comment.
-But Jens Spangenberg, representing the claimants along with law firm PGMBM, said access to justice in Brazil was slow.
+Jan Spangenberg, representing the claimants along with law firm PGMBM, said access to justice in Brazil could take decades.
 To date, the federal state of Minas Gerais had handed the district 160,000 euros - and 70% of the sludge had yet to be removed, he said.

-The seven claimants, including the parents, three brothers and husband of Vale engineer Izabela Barroso Cãmara Pinto, are demanding around half a million euros in damages from the company.
-Claimant lawyers say if this case is successful, about 1,200 other people, who lost family members or were directly affected by the dam failure, could launch follow-on claims that could propel damages to billions of euros.
+The seven claimants, including the parents, three brothers and husband of 30-year-old Vale engineer Izabela Barroso Cãmara Pinto, are demanding around half a million euros in damages from the company.
+One of her brothers said he was "sad and angry".
+Claimant lawyers say if this case succeeds, about 1,200 other people, who lost family members or were directly affected by the dam failure, could launch follow-on claims that could propel damages to billions of euros.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)